clicon/clixon-docs/overview.rst

 -------------------

-Clixon provides YANG functionality with Netconf, Restconf and CLI that can be integrated with a "base system" in several ways.
-Two primary integrations are outlined here:
+Clixon provides YANG functionality with Netconf, Restconf and CLI that can be integrated with an existing "base system" in several ways.
+The integrations are:

-  * `Plugin` integration where clixon handles all user interaction with the interaction with the base system with backend plugins.
-This is the primary Clixon usage model.
+  * A `plugin` integration where clixon handles all user interaction with the base system using backend plugins.
+This is the _primary_ Clixon usage model.
-  * `Client` integration where the base system uses clixon primarily for configurations as a "side-car".
+  * A `client` integration where the base system uses clixon for configurations as a "side-car".
 There is some ongoing work to make Clixon also work for this usage.

 Plugin integration
 ^^^^^^^^^^^^^^^^^^